dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 By making concrete choices, we can simplify and improve many aspects of X-Wing as compared to a more generic combiner.

-* Simplicity of definition: because all shared secrets and cipher texts are fixed length, we do not need to encode the length.
+* Simplicity of definition.
+Because all shared secrets and cipher texts are fixed length, we do not need to encode the length.
+Using SHA3-256, we do not need HMAC-based construction.

 * Security analysis: because ML-KEM-768 already assumes QROM, we do not need to complicate the analysis of X-Wing by considering weaker models.